 New York was first, then Massachusetts.
-Colorado came next followed by Florida, the U.S. Virgin Islands, Michigan, Maine, New Jersey and California.
+Colorado came next followed by Florida, the U.S. Virgin Islands, Michigan, Maine, New Jersey, California and Minnesota.
 Each governor made the decision to join the AARP Network of Age-Friendly States and Communities.

 California joined the AARP Network of Age-Friendly States and Communities in June 2021.
 The enrollment is a result of Governor Gavin Newsom's 2019 directive to convene a cabinet-level Work Group for Aging and develop a state Master Plan for Aging.
 The plan outlines five goals and 23 strategies to build a California for All Ages by 2030.